 |(As of December 31, 2015 unless otherwise noted)|

 |Inferred Resources (1)||136,601||1.7||–||–||–||228,616||–||–||–||1,010,770|

-The permitting process for Rock Creek is ongoing with the Draft Supplemental Environmental Impact Statement (SEIS) from the U.S. Forest Service expected in 2016 for public comment.
+The permitting process for Rock Creek is ongoing with the Draft Supplemental Environmental Impact Statement (SEIS) from the U.S. Forest Service currently released for public comment.
 Once completed the Final SEIS along with the upheld Biological Opinion will form the basis of a revised Record of Decision.